 On some lenses like my Canon 70-200mm f2.8L USM IS II, adding a UV filter can cause more vignetting.
 In this case you might have to get a Slim UV filter which are harder to find can can cost more money.

 Some say a lens hood can provide all the protection you need from physical damage.
 And this is true.
-On many lenses I use the hood is so massive that there is really no reason you'd ever have to worry about something hitting the front element.
+On many lenses I use, the hood is so massive that there is really no reason you'd ever have to worry about something hitting the front element.

 In a studio environment it really doesn't make any sense to use a UV filter.
 You don't have to worry about the weather or UV light and the flaring from poorly coated cheap UV filters could create extra problems with the studio lights.
+But beware of dust.

 Do you need a UV filter?